 - Opportunity organic dehydrated coconut milk powder – 193 calories per ounce (6.83 calories per gram)

-*Eating protein powders in bars is better than drinking it.
+Eating protein powders is actually better than drinking it.
 Liquid calories get absorbed very quickly, causing that spike-then-crash.
 You’ll get much more sustainable energy if you mix the protein powder with solid foods!

 5. Add Cacao to Meals